 - Accommodation - Accommodation is included for all nights of the itinerary.
 If you choose to hop off, you'll need to arrange, and pay for your own accommodation.

 - Activities - Top-rated activities are included and if you want to opt for extra activities, your Guide can provide recommendations and assist with booking.

-- Visas - You are responsible for obtaining the visas you require for the countries you are travelling in.
-Visa requirements vary depending on where you’re coming from and where you going, so we recommend that you contact the appropriate embassy in your country of origin to determine what you need.
+- Visas - You are responsible for obtaining the visa you require for Vietnam.
+Visa requirements vary depending on where you’re coming from so we recommend that you contact the appropriate embassy in your country of origin to determine what you need.

 - Stray Travellers - Our travellers are from all over the world, are energetic, adventurous and mainly aged between 18-35.
 You'll have people who have booked Freestyle Passes and Tours in your group, as the route is exactly the same, it's just the inclusions that are different.

 - Group Size - Max 24, Average 9

 - Book with confidence - You can start travel anytime within 18 months of booking and you can change your start date as many times as you like.
 Once you start travelling, you can use your Freestyle Tour for up to 12 months.